About the Hurricane City Police Department

 Each of our patrol vehicles is equipped with a laptop computer and printer that enables an officer to access information such as driver's license data, vehicle registration, and warrants from their vehicle; as well as allowing the officer to receive calls for service as soon as they are entered by dispatch and to write reports while on the streets instead of in the office.

 The Hurricane City Police Department encourages community involvement.
-Our officers meet with community and school groups, coffee with a cop, assist with Bike Rodeos and Hurricane Heroes; as well as provide traffic control and law enforcement support for the many events that occur in the City.
+Our officers meet with community and school groups, coffee with a cop, assist with Bike Rodeos and Shop with a Cop; as well as provide traffic control and law enforcement support for the many events that occur in the City.

 As the department that oversees Emergency Management for the City of Hurricane, we are continuing to work with Community representatives and volunteers in developing and implementing a Community Emergency Response Plan, as well as working with City officials on a City Disaster Response Plan.
 We also support CERT training and establishing Neighborhood Watch groups.